tforster/webproducer/README.md

 npx webproducer [options]
 ```

-While WebProducer can run nicely out-of-the-box against an appropriately [structured source tree](#default-directory-structure) it also has lots of configuration options for fine tuning.
+WebProducer can run nicely out-of-the-box against an appropriately [structured source tree](#default-directory-structure) it also has lots of configuration options for fine tuning.
 These can be viewed anytime by typing `npx webproducer -h` which produces the following:

 ``` shell
   -V, --version               output the version number